Technology education is giving girls in India a fighting chance

 As the technology sector continues to take hold in India and other economically developing countries, improving opportunities for the most marginalized to participate will increase the ability of individuals and communities to break free from the constraints of poverty.
 Our new partner FAT is a recognized leader in the non-profit sector in India and is using an innovative approach to girls empowerment by investing in the development of tech skills and leadership opportunities for marginalized girls.

-You can support our partnership with Feminist Approach to Technology in India here.
+You can support our partnerships with organizations like Feminist Approach to Technology here.

 Serena Kaveney is an ODW blog contributor.